zhangyubrain/COBE-Common-and-Individualized-Brain-Pattern-Modeling/README.md

 </div>

 ## Implementation<br />
-Feel free to modify the steps such as normalizing the feature, using outlier detection to control quality in multip_trials_cobe_aug_pla.m using your own data.
+Feel free to modify the steps such as normalizing the feature, using outlier detection to control quality in multip_trials_cobe_aug_pla.m.